-A new On Your Side® survey by Nationwide insurance has revealed another staggering statistic.
+A new On Your Side® survey by Nationwide has revealed another staggering statistic.
 Distraction from cell phone use while driving (hand held or hands free) extends a driver’s reaction as much as having a blood alcohol concentration at the legal limit of .08 percent.
-(University of Utah)

 Researchers from the University of North Texas also did a study on the issue.
-The team attributed 16,141 deaths to texting and driving between 2002-2008.
-This doesn’t include the many thousands more who sustained life changing serious injuries.
+The team attributed 16,141 deaths to texting and driving between 2002–2008—not including the many thousands more who sustained life changing serious injuries.

 Driver distractions accounted for more than 7,800 collisions on Indiana roadways in 2009.
 In fact, distracted driving crashes cost the state $257.5 million dollars in that year alone.